2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 If you’re planning on going away for a weekend to Rome, here are some important things to keep in mind as you plan your itinerary.
 First things first…

-🔄 Flip the days on this itinerary!
+🎨 Visit the Vatican on a Saturday!
 This is the most important tip for spending weekend breaks in Rome.
-The Vatican Museums are closed on Sundays, so you’ll want to do that and the other day 2 activities on day 1 instead.
-The exception is if you’re visiting on the last Sunday of any month: the Vatican Museums are not only open on those days but also free to visit!
+The Vatican Museums are closed on Sundays.
+The exception is if you’re visiting on the last Sunday of any month, when they’re not only open but also free to visit!
+(Check official real-time updates as this offering is sometimes suspended.)

 🗓 Book everything in advance: Weekends are especially busy in Rome.
 Book tickets to attractions well in advance to avoid long lines, and make restaurant reservations in advance, too.
 Pretty much all the restaurants in the historic center have English-speaking staff.

 🧳 Leaving in the evening?
-Consider storing your luggage at the historic center if you don’t want to go back to your hotel to retrieve them.
-You can use the City Center Luggage Storage, the STARBIKE shop near the Colosseum, or the Termini Station Luggage Storage.
+Consider storing your luggage at the historic center if you don’t want to go back to your hotel to retrieve it.
+You can use the City Center Luggage Storage or the Termini Station Luggage Storage.

 🎒 Safety Tips for 2 Days in Rome